 We will give you an intake form similar to what you might fill out at a doctor’s office.
 This will help us to better understand your current situation and address any concerns you might have about your potential pregnancy.

-Filling out the intake paperwork should take about 15 minutes.
+Filling out the intake paperwork should only take a few minutes.

 We will review your intake